 When to purchase flood insurance

 If you live in a moderate- or high-risk flood zone, buying flood insurance ahead of time can be an important financial protocol.
-You can find your property’s flood risk using the floodplain mapping tool on the North Carolina Flood Risk Information System.
-In general, it’s worth considering flood insurance if you live in a high-risk county, including Wake, Guilford and Watauga counties, as well as regions along the coastline.
+You can find your property’s flood risk using the floodplain mapping tool on the North Carolina Flood Risk Information System website.
+In general, it may be worth considering flood insurance if you live in a high- or medium-risk county, including Wake, Guilford and Watauga counties, as well as regions along the coastline.
+Speaking with a licensed insurance agent could provide more context on the value of flood coverage for you and your home.

-In most cases, you cannot file an NFIP claim within 30 days of purchasing a policy, so buying a policy as a storm approaches may not provide protection in time.
+When purchasing North Carolina flood insurance, it’s better to buy it before you need it.
+In most cases, NFIP coverage takes effect 30 days after purchasing a policy, so buying a policy as a storm approaches may not provide coverage in time.
 However, the NFIP waives the 30-day waiting period under certain circumstances, such as:

 • When you buy a policy while taking out or refinancing a mortgage